The Ultimate Day Trip to Hiroshima and Miyajima

 I commend the Hiroshima Peace Museum for promoting peace and for striving to eliminate all nuclear weapons.
 I think we need to be aware of the terrible and inhumane consequences of using nuclear weapons.

 However, I think the Hiroshima Peace Museum is forgetting something even more important: we need to be aware and reminded of the terrible consequences of war in general and not just of atomic weapons.
 Atomic or nuclear weapons are just tools.
-Even if they are not used ever again, other tools or devices can be used with just as devastating of consequences.
+Even if they are not used ever again, other tools or devices can be used with just as devastating consequences.

 If the Hiroshima Peace Museum was really a museum about “peace,” then they should look more closely at why wars start in the first place.
 The atomic bomb was bad, horrible, awful, but what the Japanese did to the people of Asia, POWs and its own people, what the Soviet Union did to Japanese POWs, and what the Americans did when firebombing Japanese cities were also just as awful if not more so.

 Countries are notorious for blaming others for their problems.
 But when the leader of a country blames the loudest, then these feelings of victimhood become stronger, more widespread, and more vocal throughout the population.
 Germany and Japan went through this victimhood in the 1920s and 30s.
-Germany beget Hitler and Japan the military.
+Germany begot Hitler and Japan the military.

 If you’ve got any questions about your own trip to Hiroshima and Miyajima, I’d be more than happy to answer them.
 If you’ve already been there and you have a comment, correction, or question, please leave in the comment section below!
 And if you’ve found this article useful, please share on social media!
 Thank you!